 The onboard toilets are neat, clean and well-maintained, although lacked toilet paper towards the end of the journey.

-If you’re in need of any food and drinks, there’s a small bistro and dining area in Coach C which sells hot meals (chicken rice, noodles, Mac and Cheese, etc), plus crisps, soft drinks and coffee/tea.
-A meal costs around RM15.
+If you’re in need of any food and drinks, there’s a small bistro and dining area in Coach C that sells hot meals (chicken rice, noodles, Mac and Cheese, etc), plus crisps, soft drinks and coffee/tea.
+A meal costs around RM15 and payment can only be made in cash or e-wallets (e.g. Grab or Touch ‘n Go).
+Credit cards aren’t accepted.

 Butterworth station